Israel says it thwarted Gaza militant attack on navy ship

-JERUSALEM (AP) — Israel’s Shin Bet security service says it has arrested 10 Palestinians suspected of planning an attack against a navy ship off the Gaza coast.
+JERUSALEM (AP) — Israel’s domestic security service said Wednesday it had arrested 10 Palestinians suspected of planning an attack against a navy ship off the Gaza coast, just days after it accused Gaza militants of using mass protests along its border with Israel as cover to stage further attacks.

-The cell’s alleged leader was being indicted Wednesday.
-The Shin Bet says Amin Jamaa’s interrogation revealed a plan to send a decoy boat that would distract the navy ship, after which a rocket would be fired at it and militants would then try to abduct wounded soldiers on board as bargaining chips for future prisoner swaps.
+The Shin Bet said the interrogation of the cell’s alleged leader revealed a plan to send a decoy boat from Gaza to distract the navy ship while another would fire a rocket at it.
+The plan called for militants to then try to abduct wounded sailors and keep them as bargaining chips for future prisoner swaps.
+Amin Jamaa was being indicted Wednesday at a court in southern Israel.

-The Shin Bet identified the men as members of the Islamic Jihad militant group.
+The Shin Bet identified him and his cohorts as members of the Islamic Jihad militant group and said they were abusing the easing of Israeli restrictions on Gaza fisherman to collect intelligence on Israel’s naval operations along the coast.

-The disclosure follows mass protests along the Israel-Gaza border last Friday in which 18 Palestinians were killed.
+The disclosure comes after mass protests along the Israel-Gaza border on Friday, in which 18 Palestinians were killed.
+It marked the bloodiest day in Gaza since the 2014 Israel-Hamas war.
+Gaza’s Hamas leaders said it was the beginning of six weeks of intermittent border protests against an Israeli-Egyptian blockade of the territory.
+Israel has called it a provocation aimed at drawing it into battle.

 Most Read Nation & World Stories